wangfowen/owenwangdotcom/_posts/2014-01-20-the-eurail-episode.md

 A soft tap on my shoulder awakens me from my nap.
 I groggily rise from the fetal position I had assumed in the corner of the overcrowded train.
-Overlooking me is a daunting bearded fellow.
-He stood at 6'6" at least; my Sherlock senses took that to mean German descent.
-And based on the black brimmed cap plus navy blue uniform, he must be the ticket collector.
+Overlooking me is a daunting bearded fellow wearing a black brimmed cap and navy blue uniform.
+The Sherlock in me concludes he must be the ticket collector.
+Standing at 6'6" at least, probably German descent.

 I dig through my bag for my Eurail pass, a bit nervous as this is my first time using it.
 When I give him the evidently unopened booklet, the towering man flips